elilee476/elilee476.github.io/_posts/2025-02-XX-Military-Industrial-Policy.md

-# Some scattered thoughts on the national security justification for industrial policy
+# Three thoughts on the national security justification for industrial policy

 To: Lockheed Martin Government Affairs\
 From: Your friends at the YLS School of Military Strategy\